 It is entirely dependent on the quality of your ad creatives, landing pages, and business model whether or not traffic increases lead to conversions.

-The first recommendation we offer to Ohio businesses interested in running paid advertising is to start slowly.
+The first recommendation we offer to Ohio companies interested in running PPC advertising is to start slowly.

 Before diving into paid advertising or scaling your ad campaigns, make sure you have realistic goals, a working sales funnel, and the ability to gather actionable data.